Codecademy/docs/content/general/concepts/ruby-on-rails/ruby-on-rails.md

 <link rel="canonical" href="https://www.codecademy.com/resources/blog/what-is-ruby-on-rails/" />

-[Ruby on Rails](https://rubyonrails.org/), or "Rails", is an open-source framework written in [Ruby](https://www.codecademy.com/resources/docs/ruby) and used for building web applications.
-Rails comes with pre-built, boilerplate code that can reused or customized in an application.
+[Ruby on Rails](https://rubyonrails.org/), or "Rails", is an open-source server-side framework written in [Ruby](https://www.codecademy.com/resources/docs/ruby) and used for building web applications.
+Rails provides a pre-built, boilerplate code that can be reused or customized in an application.

 While popular with startups in particular, some well-known companies that use Rails include Airbnb, Basecamp, Github, Shopify, and Soundcloud.